Adamz0ne/NFUDS/HW1/doc/README.md

 The function split into two parts,

-One including the current character, and one not including the current character.
+One including the current subset, and one not including the current subset.

 This recursion is very expensive on both time and space.